altruios/namshubettulpa/public/namshubettulpa/chapters/lions-tigers-and-bears.md

 }
 {
-*Felix pulled out of a pocket, a small metal circle - with a small based trapezoid* ~It looked a bit like the omega symbol~
+*Felix pulled out of a pocket, a small metal circle - with a small based trapezoid* ~It looked a bit like the omega symbol.
-~The small base had a series of dials, each rotatable and with a notch for each letter~ *Rossin leaned over to inspect the device as Felix spoke* "F::The center part is the general command, the letters are just writing out the name - easy for others to see...
+The small base had a series of dials, each rotatable and with a notch for each letter~ *Rossin leaned over to inspect the device as Felix spoke* "F::The center part is the general command, the letters are just writing out the name - easy for others to see...
  This isn't exactly my first rodeo - I've made some mistakes too.